braindoorg/s3-glue-redshift-guide/README.md

 ### Setup Instructions:

-  1. Create a Security Group for the Redshift Cluster so that it can be accessed within it's VPC by Glue.
+  1. Create a Security Group for a Redshift Cluster so that it is accessible by Glue
-      1. Navigate to the Security Group dashboard: https://console.aws.amazon.com/ec2home#SecurityGroups:sort=groupId
+      1. Navigate to the Security Group dashboard: https://console.aws.amazon.com/ec2/home#SecurityGroups:
       2. Click **Create Security Group**
       3. Security group name: `redshift-cluster`
       4. Description: `only allow TCP connections from other services in the VPC`
-      5. Select the VPC where redshift cluster is, or will be, located > *Create*
+      5. Select the VPC where the services in this guide will live > *Create*
-      6. In the list of Security Groups, click the security group you just created, and add the following **Inbound* and *Outbound* rules:
+      6. Select your `redshift-cluser` security group.
+In the drawer add the following **Inbound** and **Outbound** rules:
       7. **Inbound** rule:
           - **Type**: `All TCP`
           - **Protocol**: `TCP`